 MIDAS (Missile Defense Alarm System)

-An obsolete and largely-unsuccessful system of United States military early-warning satellites launched between 1960 and 1966; it preceded the IMEWS (Integrated Missile Early Warning Satellite) program.
+MIDAS (Missile Defense Alarm System) was a largely-unsuccessful system of United States military early-warning satellites launched between 1960 and 1966; it preceded the IMEWS (Integrated Missile Early Warning Satellite) program.
 MIDAS spacecraft were designed to detect ballistic missile launches from low Earth orbit using infrared sensors.
 They represented one arm of the first American spaceborne reconnaissance (spy) system that also included Discoverer and Samos.

 The first MIDAS satellite, launched in February 1960, failed to reach orbit.
 MIDAS 2, launched in May 1960, did achieve orbit to become the first infrared reconnaissance satellite but its telemetry system failed after two days.
-MIDAS 3, successfully launched in Jul.
-1961, also made it into orbit and was the heaviest American satellite up to that time.
+MIDAS 3, successfully launched in July 1961, also made it into orbit and was the heaviest American satellite up to that time.
 Altogether, there were 12 MIDAS launches deploying four different types of increasingly sophisticated sensors which paved the way for the development, launch, and use of IMEWS.
-Details of MIDAS became publicly available only on Nov.
-30, 1998, when the Air Force Space and Missile Systems Center declassified the information.
+Details of MIDAS became publicly available only on 30 November 1998, when the Air Force Space and Missile Systems Center declassified the information.